spack/spack-tutorial/tutorial_binary_cache.rst

 spack binary caches as a way of solving this issue.

 A spack binary cache is made up of spack binary packages.
-Each spack binary package, ending with a .spack extension, is a tarball of an installed spack package signed with a gpg signature.
+Each spack binary package, ending with a ``.spack`` extension, is a tarball of an installed spack package signed with a gpg signature.
 When you install a package from a mirror with a binary cache, spack

-* Checks to see if there is a spack binary package that matches your exact SHA.
+* Checks to see if there is a spack binary package that exactly matches the hash of the spec you want to build.  exact SHA.
 • If a binary package is found, spack checks to see if the signature on the spack binary package is trusted.
+If the signature isn't trusted, spack builds the package from source.
-* If the signature is trusted, then spack
+* If the signature is trusted, then spack unzips and relocates the spack package.
-  * Unzips the spack package to a temporary directory.
-  * Searches all text files to replace the package builder's path with your specific local installation path.
-  * Uses ``patchelf`` to replace all the rpaths in your binaries to point to your specific local installation path.
-  * Searches all binaries to replace hard-coded C strings of the package builder's path with your specific local installation path.
-  * Copies all these transformed files into your specific local installation path.
-* Otherwise, spack proceeds to build the package from source.

 For the user, spack binary caches are transparent to use.
+This is a clear departure from systems like conda, where you need to chose separate workflows for binary and source packages.
 We've already demonstrated using spack binary caches earlier in the tutorial when we set up spack to use a binary mirror.
 As a reminder, we ran:

 .. literalinclude:: outputs/basics/mirror.out
    :language: console